ben0110/Radar-PointNet/README.md

 ## dataset generation

- The dataset generation can be applied on the whole annotated data bags with the script or through adding a specifig annotated data bag to the dataset through the cmd:
+ The dataset generation can be applied on the whole annotated data bags with the application "create_DB" through the cmd:

+      ./create_DB

+ this will groupe all the annotated frames, which are stored into the different bags directories, under the same directory. (example figure)

 ## dividing the dataset:
 Currently we divided our dataset into two dataset "KITTI" and "KITTI_2".
 "KITTI" contains the "train" and "val" dataset. the "train" and "val" are divided randomely and the associated frames are stored respectively under the files "train.txt" and "val.txt" under "ImageSets" folder.
 "KITTI_2" contains the test dataset and the associated frames number are stored under ImageSets.
+(add how to generate the dataset from the excel data containig metadata about the frames)
  # Frustum-PointNet
  ## YOLO-v3
 As the stereo camera has a max range of 20 m, some Pedestrians, which are present on the image, are not present in the stereo camera PC.
 Therefore, to optimize the training of the 2D object detection, we generated not only 2D bbox for the 3D annotated pedestrians but for all the pedestrians present in the left-image of the SC.